glukinho/zabbix-veeam-rest/README.md

 REST queries are sent from Zabbix server (or proxy), no scripts or zabbix agent setup is needed on Veeam host itself.

-Developed and Tested on Zabbix 3.4.3 (PHP 5.4.16) and Veeam Backup & Replication 9.5u4.
+Developed and Tested on Zabbix 3.4.3 and Veeam Backup & Replication 9.5u4.

 Discovered items:
 * Backup jobs and agent backup jobs: